MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

     1. Sector errors, server failures
     2. Glitches that impact error rate on a server
     3. Shocks that impact life expectancy of servers

+end outline -->

+A number of simplifying assumptions were required to reduce the sample space for simulations to manageable size.
+In many cases, we simply chose arbitrary but convenient sizes and frequencies for the model elements.
+In such cases, we tested a range of each parameter to verify that scaling relationships were maintained as expected.

+- **Collections**  We chose to model a single library collection at one time.
+If multiple collections need to be modeled, each collection can be modeled separately and the results combined.
+- **Collection Documents**  The collection contains a fixed number of documents, 10,000 (ten thousand).
+This is a very modest number for most real-world collections, but, again, the results can be scaled up to any size required.
+Since the size of the collection does not alter its statistical behavior, such as *rate* of error or loss, error and loss *numbers* should scale directly with collection size.
+Alternatively, one can change the simulation parameter for collection size.
+- **Simulated Duration**  The simulation models documents aging for approximately ten years.
+If a longer or shorter period is desired, one can change the simulation parameter for duration.
+- **"Metric" Years**  To simplify many calculations, we use a nominal "metric" year of 10,000 (ten thousand) hours, instead of approximately 8760 in a calendar year.
+Similarly, a metric quarter is 2,500 (two thousand five hundred) hours, and a metric month 1,000 (one thousand) hours.
+- **Server Error Rates**  We assume that all servers used by a client for a single collection begin with identical error characteristics.
+The error rate within a server may change over time due to random "glitches" which may be injected into the server to model, e.g., HVAC failures, different batches of disks, and so forth.
+- **Server Failure Rates**  Also, the likelihood of failure of a server is randomly chosen to start, and that likelihood may be changed during the simulation due to economic or environmental "shock" conditions that increase the likelihood of associated failures.
+- **Poisson IID Sector Errors**  We chose to model "sector" errors in documents.
+Such errors arrive as a Poisson process over all the sectors of a storage structure.
+- **Fragile Documents**  Documents are considered fragile.
+If a document copy suffers a single sector error, we consider the document copy to be lost.
+This is probably too conservative for some types of documents, e.g., uncompressed text, but plausible for others, e.g., compressed and encrypted documents.
+- **Sector Lifetimes**  Sector errors are exponentially distributed according to specified simulation parameters.
+Sector error rate parameters are expressed as the inverse, that is, sector lifetimes, in mega-hours (Mh), and then the lifetimes are expressed as half-lives rather than mean exponential lifetime.
+- **Range of Sector Half-lives**  We model a wide range of half-lives from 1 to 10,000 mega-hours.
+The specific values chosen are in groups of 1-2-3-5-10 to permit both 1-3-10 and 1-2-5-10 logarithmic assessments.
+- **Document Size vs Error Rate**  There is a clear relationship between document size and error rate: for a fixed error rate, a larger document represents a larger target for errors and therefore is hit more frequently.
+For most of the simulations, we chose 5 MB (five megabytes) as the document size.
+Testing with 50 MB, 500 MB, and 5000 MB documents revealed the expected linear relationships between document size, error rate, and the accumulated number of errors.
+- **Storage Structure Size**  We chose a fixed size of 1 TB (one terabyte) for a storage structure ("shelf") on which documents are stored.
+We tested 10 TB structures as well, and found that the results scaled linearly with size.
+Given the modest number of documents in a collection, larger storage structures are less fully occupied and have more available empty space.
+Sector errors occur in empty sectors at the same rate as in document sectors, but errors in empty (non-document) space waste time and resources in the simulations.
+- **Storage Sector Size**  For most simulations, we chose 1 MB (one megabyte) as the size of a "sector" of a document on disk.
+Given the assumption that a single error destroys a document copy, we wanted to reduce the number of items considered in the simulations.
+We also note that disk sector size has been enlarged recently and may change again in the future.
+- **Linear Relationships**  We found all these relationships among document size, error rate, and storage extent to be as nearly linear as could be expected from any random process.
+- **Impact of Compression**  For documents that might not be fatally corrupted by a single sector error, compression of the document involves a clear trade-off.
+A smaller document is a smaller target, but a highly compressed document is more fragile.
+A small error in an audio or video file may not be fatal to the content of the document, but a highly compressed text document (or an encrypted document) might be lost.
+- **Logarithmic Intervals**  The simulations model collections that keep a number of copies on separate servers for redundancy.
+The numbers of copies modeled are 1, 2, 3, 4, 5 ,8, 10, 14, 16, and 20.
+The numbers were chosen to permit comparisons of logarithmic ranges 1-2-4-8-16, 1-2-5-10-20, 1-3-10, etc.  In all cases, if the document losses were all zero for some error rate and number of copies, then we did not run simulations with higher numbers of copies.

+- Poisson and exponential everything....
+    1. Sector errors, server failures
+    2. Glitches that impact error rate on a server
+    3. Shocks that impact life expectancy of servers [Does more need to be added here?]

 ## Simulation Runs
 - Random number generation, fixed seeds